 Elisha grew up in Portland, OR.
-His love for acting was sparked at age 8 during a Shakespeare acting class where he made his debut performance at the end-of-class demo as Richard III.
-His initial professional roles were at local Portland theaters, including a co-lead role in the original play 'The Snowstorm' for which he won the Portland Best Young Performer Drammy Award.
-At the age of 10 Elisha started appearing on TV guest roles, and later was cast as a series regular on the ABC comedy Alex, Inc., playing Zach Braff's son.
-In 2018 he played the protagonist role of 'Julian' in season 2 of The Sinner opposite Bill Pullman and Carrie Coon.
-More recently you can watch Elisha as Pootie Shoe in the comedy Mythic Quest airing on AppleTV+.
+His love for acting was sparked at age 8 during a Shakespeare acting class where he made his debut performance as the limping, villainous Richard III.
+His initial professional roles were at local Portland theaters, including a co-lead role in the original play 'The Snowstorm' for which he won the prestigious Portland Best Young Performer Drammy Award at the tender age of 10.

 Elisha is a true professional, he’s the real thing.
 He’s very emotionally intuitive... he is really astonishing.